Looking for the best drum gifts?

 The Roland Rhythm Coach is the ultimate electronic practice pad.
 While the Rhythm Coach is great for all drummers, this gift is especially suited to a marching drummer or drum corps drummer, to allow them to perfect their rudiments, accuracy, and speed.
 There are two models, the Roland RMP-5 and the RMP-12.
 Both of these models come with some great features including a built-in rhythm coach and time checker, allowing drummers to perfect their sticking patterns, timing, and accuracy.
 Both models are also expandable (with a dual-trigger input), allowing the Rhythm Coach to be turned in to a miniature portable drum kit.
 They have mesh drum pads, allowing quiet practice, headphone output, and run on both battery and AC power.

 Note: It’s important to get isolating earphones (like the Westone UM Pro30) for loud environments.
-Regular earbuds don’t protect your hearing from a loud drum kit, meaning you have to turn them up far too loud to hear anything… This is a recipe for hearing loss disaster.
+Regular earbuds don’t protect your hearing from a loud drum kit, meaning you have to turn them up far too loud to hear anything… This, combined with a loud drum kit, is a recipe for hearing loss disaster.
 It’s critical to use good quality hearing protection: This makes Westone’s Pro30 monitors one of those drum gifts that are extremely practical, useful, and important.

 The Ludwig Acrolite snare is a classic affordable snare drum, and is the little brother of one of the most recorded drums in history – the Ludwig Supraphonic.
 For a drummer looking to upgrade their snare drum, the Acrolite is a great choice: versatile, affordable, responsive, and very high-quality.
-Ludwig is one of the best brands in drums, and the Acrolite is one of the most popular choices for drummers of all levels.
+Based in Chicago, Ludwig is one of the best brands in drums, and the Acrolite is one of the most popular choices for drummers of all levels.
 The Acrolite has been around for over 50 years, and is firmly cemented in drum history as a great snare drum, regardless of the music style you play.
+This is a go-to snare drum even for professionals, making this one of the best gifts for drummers of all skill levels.
 This gift is sure to put a smile on your drummer’s face, especially if they’re using a cheaper or “stock” snare drum that came with their drum set.

 For a drummer that does a lot of live performances, the DW 6000 Series Ultralight Hardware Package is the perfect gift.
 This drum hardware is designed to be extremely light, while still being strong enough to last.
 When you’re constantly carrying your drum gear in and out of venues, this is priceless… Hardware bags are usually the heaviest piece of drum gear, and they can do some real damage if not handled properly.
 The DW 6000 Ultralight pack comes with two cymbal stands, a hi-hat stand, snare stand, and a well-made bag to fit everything in.